-The variability of R Mon (between magnitudes +10 and +12) was discovered at the Athens Observatory in 1861 but it wasn't until 1916 that Edwin Hubble realised that the nebula also changes in brightness.
-The variations are such that even on images taken days apart structural changes can be observed.
+The variability of R Mon (between magnitudes +10 and +12) was discovered at the Athens Observatory in 1861, but it wasn't until 1916 when Edwin Hubble realised that the nebula also changes in brightness.
+The variations are such that even on images taken only days apart, structural changes can be seen.

 NGC 2261 was chosen as the "first light" photograph on January 26, 1949 for the 200-inch (5.1 m) Hale reflecting telescope under the direction of American astronomer Edwin Powell Hubble.
-At the time, the newly constructed Hale telescope was the largest telescope in the World and remained so until 1976.
-The nebula is listed as number 46 in the Caldwell catalogue.
+At the time, the newly constructed Hale telescope was the largest telescope in the world and remained so until 1976.
+NGC 2261 is number 46 in the Caldwell catalogue.

-At 9th magnitude, Hubble's Variable Nebula is visible with binoculars albeit faintly.
+At 9th magnitude, Hubble's Variable Nebula is visible with binoculars, albeit faintly.
 A plus point for the nebula is that it has a high surface brightness - unusual for refection nebulae - and therefore can be well seen with small/medium telescopes.
-Through a 100mm (4-inch) refractor the southern tip appears like a slightly out of focus bright star.
-Here lies R Mon but the star itself is difficult to observe since it tends to be lost in the nebulosity.
+Through a 100mm (4-inch) refractor, the southern tip appears like a slightly out of focus bright star.
+Here lies R Mon, but the star itself is difficult to observe since it tends to get lost in the nebulosity.
 The nebula fans away from the star looking somewhat like a comet.
-At magnification 100x it appears mostly smooth but on closer inspection some mottling can be seen.
-A larger 200mm (8-inch) scope enhances the view revealing more twists and knots with large amateur scopes hinting at a bluish haze.
+At magnification 100x, it appears mostly smooth but on closer inspection some mottling can be seen.
+A larger 200mm (8-inch) scope enhances the view, revealing more twists and knots, with even larger amateur scopes hinting at a bluish haze.

 NGC 2261 Data Table

 |Object Type||Variable Reflection Nebula|

 |RA (J2000)||06h 39m 10s|

 |Apparent Size (arc mins)||3 x 1|